Arjun Kannan systems / workflows / signal

 About

-Where this started
+Where the pattern started

-The signal is already there.
+The signal is already in the conversation.

 Work